 - IV.1.
-The managing body should approve, by internal regulation or equivalent, the rules regarding the action of the executive directors and how these are to carry out their executive functions in entities outside of the group. - IV.2.
+The managing body should approve, by internal regulation or equivalent, the rules regarding the action of the executive directors applicable to their performance of executive functions in entities outside of the group. - IV.2.
 The managing body should ensure that the company acts consistently with its objects and does not delegate powers, namely, in what regards: - i. the definition of the strategy and main policies of the company; - ii. the organisation and coordination of the business structure;

 - iii. matters that should be considered strategic in virtue of the amounts involved, the risk, or special characteristics. - IV.3.
-In matters of risk assumption, the managing body should set objectives and look after their accomplishment. - IV.4.
-The supervisory board should be internally organised, implementing mechanisms and procedures of periodic control that seek to guarantee that risks which are effectively incurred by the company are consistent with the company's objectives, as set by the managing body.
+In the annual report, the managing body explains in what terms the strategy and the main policies defined seek to ensure the long-term success of the company and which are the main contributions resulting therein for the community at large.

-Chapter V · EVALUATION OF PERFORMANCE, RE-MUNERATION AND APPOINTMENT
+Chapter V · EVALUATION OF PERFORMANCE, REMUNERATION AND APPOINTMENT